shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 status_t status;

 mutex_init( &some_mutex, MUTEX_PRIO ); /*This initiates mutex, for usage in processes main,
-                                       one must use mutex_init_isr in critical sections etc.*/ status = mutex_try_lock( &some_mutex );/*This function tries to lock mutex, caller is not blocked.*/ status = mutex_lock( &some_mutex );    /*This function locks mutex, caller is blocked until mutex is free.*/
+                                       one must use mutex_init_cs in critical sections etc.*/ status = mutex_try_lock( &some_mutex );/*This function tries to lock mutex, caller is not blocked.*/ status = mutex_lock( &some_mutex );    /*This function locks mutex, caller is blocked until mutex is free.*/